harindujayakody/Daily-Horoscope-with-OpenAi-API/README.md

 # Daily-Horoscope-with-OpenAi-API
 Welcome to our Python journey!
 Today we are very excited to introduce you to a way of receiving your astrological insights.
 Our new Python program offers horoscopes, lucky numbers and colors that are specifically tailored to your zodiac sign. 😁

-# Zodiac Horoscope Script

 This Python script allows users to get their daily horoscope based on their zodiac sign.
-It also provides a custom lucky number and suggests a lucky color to wear for the day.
+It also provides a custom lucky number and suggests a lucky color to wear for the day. 🐏

 ## Features